 Once you get accepted into the MSc in Financial Engineering program or the Introduction to Data Science module, you will be given the credentials and instructions for logging into the learning platform, where you can access the courses online.

-WorldQuant University is currently licensed by the Board of Regents of the State of Louisiana.
-Licenses are renewed by the State Board of Regents every two years.
-Licensed institutions have met minimum operational standards set forth by the state, but licensure does not constitute accreditation, guarantee the transferability of credit, nor signify that programs are certifiable by any professional agency or organization.
+WQU is currently licensed only in the State of Louisiana.
+Licensure does not constitute accreditation, guarantee the transferability of credit, or signify that programs are certifiable by any professional agency or organization.

-Accreditation is a voluntary multi-year process of peer review and evaluation.
-As part of its conditional approval by the Louisiana Board of Regents, WQU is working toward accreditation through a US Department of Education recognized accreditor, per Louisiana Administrative Code, Title 28, Part IX, Chapter 3, Section 302.
+Accreditation is a multi-year process of peer review and evaluation.
+As part of its conditional approval by the State of Louisiana, WQU is working toward accreditation through a US Department of Education-recognized accreditor.

 The designated institution code for WorldQuant University is B325.
 Including this code upon registration allows the organization providing the test to make the results digitally available to our admissions team.